NIS2 Directive

 Health

-Including subsector; healthcare environments (including hospitals and private clinics).
+Including subsector healthcare environments (including hospitals and private clinics).

 Public Administration